- Where can I find the latest information about how COVID-19 affects the MSO and its patrons?

 School programs and student performances will be cancelled due to weather upon closing of the MPS School district.
 Schools will be notified by a member of the Milwaukee Symphony Orchestra’s Education staff in advance of the scheduled program.
 Every effort will be made to reschedule performances for schools missing a program due to weather.
 Additional information specific to Concerts for Schools and inclement weather/event cancellation can be found here.

-Bottled water is permitted inside the hall.
-Additional beverages and refreshments are available in Magin Lounge and can be enjoyed during Classics and Pops concerts and at intermission.
+Only beverages with lids are permitted inside Allen-Bradley Hall during performances.
+MSO souvenir cups are available for purchase at the Bradley Symphony Center to reuse throughout the season.
 Cough drops are also permitted, but we ask that you open the wrappers prior to or during a break in the music.